-Prince George’s is home to dozens of gorgeous natural spaces, and each one offers its own special experience to visitors.
-From green forests with winding trails to flowing waterways filled with fish, there’s a park for every type of nature enthusiast.
-Go fishing with friends, take your family camping, or take a break from the city at a miniature golf course — just get outside!
+Every natural space offers a unique experience to its visitors, and outdoorsy adventurers will find plenty of wonder in Prince George’s.
+The region is home to dozens of gorgeous natural spaces, from green forests with winding trails to flowing waterways filled with fish.
+There’s truly a park for every type of nature enthusiast.
+Go fishing with friends, sleep in a tent on a family camping trip, or take a break from the city at a miniature golf course.
+Whatever your love, you can do it in Prince George’s

-Try one of these eight parks in the region:
+Adventure, or stroll, your way through one of these 10 parks in the region:

 - The well-forested Greenbelt Park is run by the National Park Service, and it offers affordable camping just outside the bustling city.
-The protected space hosts 172 campground sites, nine miles of trails, and three picnic areas — one of which is reservable and can hold groups of up to 200 people.
-Take the Perimeter Trail, which starts near the entrance of the park and runs for 5.3 miles, or follow the 1.2-mile Azalea trail from the Sweetgum picnic area.
+The protected space offers a 172-site campground, nine miles of trails, and three picnic areas — one of which is reservable and can hold groups of up to 200 people.
+Take the Perimeter Trail, which starts near the park entrance and runs for 5.3 miles, or follow the 1.2-mile Azalea trail from the Sweetgum picnic area.

 - Watkins Regional Park is all about adventure and discovery.
 Explore the Old Maryland farm to learn about modern and historic farm life in the region.
-Ride the historic Gustav Dentzel Carousel at the Wonderful World of Watkins amusement complex, where you can also play a round of miniature golf, or go rollerskating.
-If sports are more your speed, play year-round in the Watkins Tennis Bubble.
+Ride the historic Gustav Dentzel Carousel at the Wonderful World of Watkins amusement complex, where you can also play a round of miniature golf or go rollerskating.
+If sports are more your speed, play all year in the Watkins Tennis Bubble.

 - Observe wildlife in the only sanctuary operated by the Maryland Department of Resources: the Merkle State Wildlife Sanctuary & Visitor’s Center.
 The refuge covers 1,670 acres and is home to the largest concentration of Canada geese on the Chesapeake Bay’s western shore.
 This unique natural space is an excellent spot for birding, hiking, and wildlife spotting.